hessu/aprsc/doc/README.md

 It does not, and will not, have any additional functions such as igating, digipeating, interfacing to radios, D-PRS or other gateway functions, or object generation.
-It will not work on Windows.
 The idea is to keep aprsc relatively simple and lean, and leave the more specialized features for more specialized software.

 If you need a nice, compact igate software for Linux, please take a look at either aprsg, aprx, or aprs4r.
 If you need to run an APRS-IS server on